ta1coding/Game-Project/Design.md

-Shakespeare game
+# Shakespeare Game

 As the character, the player will get put into the world of a Shakespeare play.
 The game will take place following the lore of a play.
 The game will consist of plays, chapters, and missions.

 The loading screen will allow the player to select which play to enter.
 Then when selecting a play, it will allow the player to select which chapter to play.
 Chapters will unlock sequentially after completing each one.

-The game will take place in a Bonelab (game) vibe, 3d environment, but in a medival, more peaceful setting.
+The game will take place in a Bonelab (game) vibe, 3D environment, but in a medival, more peaceful setting.
 Each chapter will consist of doing a few quests/missions to complete the chapter.
-Sometimes these missions will allign with the original text, like spreading lies about antonio or disguising yourself to get an audience with a noble.
+Sometimes these missions will align with the original text, like spreading lies about Antonio or disguising yourself to get an audience with a noble.
 But as the play goes on, the missions will become more entertaining, as in, "acquire the boom-stick" and "send forth thy fire".
 It will culminate in either ending the story in the way it was intended, or going crazy with the "acquired arms" and destroying everything.

 ![alt text](image.png)
 ![alt text](image-1.png)